 Previous horror movies were often dismissed by awarding bodies and mainstream audiences alike, no matter how well they were made.
 That all began to change when Blumhouse Productions hit the ground running with their first movie, Paranormal Activity, which helped pave the way for subsequent releases that gained critical acclaim and even some Oscar nominations along the way.

 Like the boogeymen who haunt our nightmares, Blumhouse Productions keeps returning to our screens stronger than ever.
 Now that Halloween is just around the corner, it's the perfect time to look back at 10 of its best movies so far.

 Rotten Tomatoes Score: 83 percent

-Plot Synopsis: After they start to hear some bumps in the night, a young couple decide to set up cameras in their new home to catch any supernatural occurences on tape.
-However, things take a dark turn when they try to converse with the spirits via Ouija board.
+Plot Synopsis: After they start to hear some bumps in the night, a young couple decides to set up cameras in their new home to catch any supernatural occurrences on tape.
+However, things take a dark turn when they try to converse with the spirits via the Ouija board.

 Get Out (2017)

 Plot Synopsis: Most people find it daunting to meet their girlfriend’s parents for the first time, but Chris (Daniel Kaluuya) has genuine cause for concern after a weekend at the family home turns into a nightmare of violent prejudice.

 Why You Should See It: Few films have ever combined comedy and terror to such a high standard, all while exploring the very real social issues that ground Jordan Peele’s directing debut with horrors that are painfully real.
 It’s no wonder then that Get Out received four thoroughly deserved nominations at the Oscars, including a win for Best Adapted Screenplay.

 Plot Synopsis: A chance encounter with an old schoolmate turns the lives of Simon (Jason Bateman) and Robyn (Rebecca Hall) upside down, forcing the couple to confront a dark secret that will forever change how they look at one another.